 If you are a hands-on learner, I highly advise jumping in and creating something.

 - Click on Create Free Account and follow the instructions (you can use your CofC google account to create one).
+Be sure to choose EDUCATION as an option.

 - Once you’re in, you’ll be in a space that looks a lot like Google Drive.
 This is called your dashboard or panel.